kpadron/doh-forwarder/README.md

 These libraries are necessary for the proper execution of the program.
 Program behavior without these prerequisites installed is undefined.
 - [aiohttp](https://github.com/aio-libs/aiohttp/)
-	sudo apt install python3-pip -y && sudo pip3 install aiohttp
+	> sudo apt install python3-pip -y && sudo pip3 install aiohttp

 ### Suggestions
 The base program can be enhanced automatically by installing optional libraries.
 These are not required and the base program will run perfectly fine without them.
 - [uvloop](https://github.com/MagicStack/uvloop)
 	minor performance increase:
-	sudo apt install python3-pip -y && sudo pip3 install uvloop
+	> sudo apt install python3-pip -y && sudo pip3 install uvloop

 ### Installation
 This short guide assumes running on a 64-bit systemd based linux machine, other configurations are untested.

-Intalling this program as a system service is as simple as running the **install.sh** script with super user permissions.
+Intalling or reinstalling this program as a system service is as simple as running the **install.sh** script with super user permissions.

 	chmod +x install.sh
 	sudo ./install.sh